ExpressLRS/Docs/docs/software/model-config-match.md

 **_Alternatively_**

-* For wifi-enabled RX modules, use the WebUI to set the Model Match directly.
+* For WiFi-enabled RX modules, use the WebUI to set the Model Match directly.
 "Model Match" must still be set to "On" in the Lua config.

 <figure markdown>
 ![Model Match webui](https://cdn.discordapp.com/attachments/738450139693449258/887054111495831583/unknown.png)